FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/ontology-robot-recipe.md

 |ex:op_1	|Prop_1| object property|-|Class_2|Class_3| |
 |ex:dp_1	|Prop_2| data property|-|functional|Class_2|xsd:string|

->:warning: **_Tip:_** The generated ontology can be visualized by using the Protege tool or a local deployment of OLS (Recipe 1.3).
+>:warning: **_Tip:_** The generated ontology can be visualized by using the Protege tool or a [local deployment of OLS](https://hackmd.io/@FAIRcookbook/H1axYY3wU).
 The `OLS local deployment` option is recommended by this recipe, given that `Protege` crash when loading medium or large size ontologies.

 ### Step 5: Merge ontology modules and umbrella ontology